SvenskaSpel/locust-plugins/har2locust/README.md

 This is a fork of [har2py](https://github.com/S1M0N38/har2py), modified to generate a locustfile instead of a basic Python file.

+Warning: It is currently in early beta.
+It mostly works, but there may be changes to behaviour and interface without notice.
+If you encounter an issue, PRs are very welcome.

 ---

 When browsing the web with the Developer Tools open you can record the Network